stealth14/ioet-exercise/README.md

 ## OVERVIEW

-This is a node project with minimal typescript configurations.
+This is a node project with minimal typescript configurations.No libraries installed aside from Lodash which is used only for automated testing.

 ### ARCHITECTURE / METHODOLOGY